mohsinulhaq/react-popper-tooltip/README.md

 - `interactive: Boolean`, defaults to `false`

 If `true`, hovering the tooltip will keep it open.
-Normally tooltip closes when the mouse cursor moves out of the trigger element.
+Normally, if you trigger the tooltip on hover event, the tooltip closes when the mouse cursor moves out of the trigger element.
 If it moves to the tooltip element, the tooltip stays open.
 It's useful if you want to allow your users to interact with the tooltip's content (select and copy text, click a link, etc.).
+In this case you will probably need to increase `delayHide` value to give the user more time to react.
+.

 - `mutationObserverOptions: MutationObserverInit | null`, defaults
   to `{ attributes: true, childList: true, subtree: true }`